bui1d-failed/site/src/content/posts/abusing-remote-event-to-crash-roblox-servers/index.md

 ![](./remote-spy-spawn-car.png)

-#### In this screenshot, argument one is the car name.
+#### In this screenshot, the argument one is the car name.
 We can quickly press 'Run Code' and check the network stats.
 #### If it does not reduce your in-game FPS to zero and causes the recv value to rise significantly, it may be exploitable.

 ### 2. Coding exploit code: